Faustina’s weary eyes surveyed the open-air convention hall that will become her home for the next few days.

 This is where Faustina is tailoring her future.

-Faustina is a sewing apprentice; her energy and demeanor stand in stark contrast to when we first met her at the Koforidua mission.
+Faustina is a sewing apprentice; her energy and demeanor stand in stark contrast to when we first met her at the Koforidua program.
 Her eyes, which once reflected a life of pain and isolation, are bright and joyful.
 She carries herself with confidence, and we soon learn of her ambitions.

 “I wanted to be a hairdresser, but after the surgery, I gave it some thought and realized that I really wanted to be a seamstress,” Faustina says.
 “If, God willing, I'm able to graduate, I will be able to start my own shop and earn money to take care of my needs as well as my parents'.
 Because they have taken good care of me, it rests on my shoulders to also take care of them when they grow older.”